Glynn D. Key Associate Attorney Fellowship

 SELC was fortunate to have Glynn serve on our Board of Trustees from 2000 to 2009.

-With nine offices across the region (Charlottesville, VA; Chapel Hill, NC; Atlanta, GA; Charleston, SC; Washington, DC; Birmingham, AL; Nashville, TN; Asheville, NC; and Richmond, VA), SELC is widely recognized as the Southeast’s foremost environmental organization and regional leader.
-SELC works on a full range of environmental issues to protect the South’s natural resources and the health and well-being of its people.
-Although our regional focus is the Southeast, much of our work is national in scope and impact.
+With nine offices across the region (Charlottesville and Richmond, VA; Washington, DC; Chapel Hill and Asheville, NC; Atlanta, GA; Charleston, SC; Birmingham, AL; and Nashville, TN), SELC is widely recognized as the Southeast’s foremost environmental organization and regional leader.
+For over thirty years, SELC has worked on a full range of environmental issues to protect the South’s natural resources and the health and well-being of its people.
+Although the organization’s regional focus is the Southeast, much of our work is national in scope and impact.

 SELC works in Congress and state legislatures to inform environmental laws; in regulatory agencies to implement environmental laws and policies; and in the courts to enforce the law, stop the worst abuses, and set important precedents.
 The organization works collaboratively with more than 100 national, state, and local groups to enhance their efficacy and achieve common conservation goals.
-The organization currently has a staff of over 150 individuals, with over 80 attorneys, including some of the nation’s leading experts in their respective fields.
-Additional information is available at www.southernenvironment.org.
+We currently have a staff of more than 150, with over 80 attorneys, including some of the nation’s leading experts in their respective fields.
+Additional information regarding our work and staff is available at www.southernenvironment.org.

 Qualifications and Compensation:

 The successful candidate will possess a genuine interest in and commitment to helping SELC foster a more diverse, inclusive, and equitable workplace as well as a demonstrated commitment to advancing environmental justice, and a strong academic background and commitment to SELC’s mission are required.
-Salary is $69,000 – 77,000 depending on experience and includes an excellent benefits package.
-Interested persons should apply now.
+Salary is $72,000 – $82,000 depending on experience and includes an excellent benefits package.

-For any questions about the Glynn Key Associate Attorney Fellowship, please contact Emma Postel at [email protected] or 919-967-1450.
+For any questions about the Glynn Key Associate Attorney Fellowship, please contact Tess Benjamin at [email protected] or 919-967-1450.